 I'm using the bookmarks toolbar in Firefox to access websites with a click - or two - of the mouse button.
 Space is limited there however and I'm using another way to access websites pretty fast without having to enter the full url in the address bar.
-The feature that I'm using is called keyword in Firefox and nickname in Opera; Don't think Internet Explorer is offering that feature yet.
+The feature that I'm using is called keyword in Firefox and nickname in Opera; Internet Explorer or Chrome don't support the feature.

 I have about ten keywords for domains that I access regularly to speed up access.
 I do not add keywords for very short urls like cnn.com for instance but everything with 5+ chars makes sense. (it's enough to enter cnn for cnn to enter the website in Firefox because Firefox will automatically load the first website in the Google results if no matching keyword was found.